Venkat Aekbote, India

 Ilinca Bajenaru, Romania

-I hold a Diploma of Architecture from the Faculty of Architecture, UAUIM Bucharest (2008).
-My academic focus has been on housing projects and urban planning.
-During my studies I have worked in the construction industry and completed an internship in an urban planning studio in the Netherlands.
-After my graduation, while working as a designer and collaborating with architectural practices for various projects (mainly feasibility studies), I became increasingly preoccupied with urban social matters.
-I am especially interested in the phenomenon of socio-spatial segregation.
+Ilinca holds a Diploma of Architecture from the Faculty of Architecture, UAUIM Bucharest (2008).
+Her academic focus has been on housing projects and urban planning.
+During her studies, Ilinca worked in the construction industry and completed an internship in an urban planning studio in the Netherlands.
+After graduation, while working as a designer and collaborating with architectural practices for various projects (mainly feasibility studies), Ilinca became increasingly preoccupied with urban social matters.
+She is especially interested in the phenomenon of socio-spatial segregation.

 Christine Joyce Betia, Philippines